Crick Staff Attachments

 Types of Attachments

-Applications for Crick to university attachments, whereby Crick researchers undertake work in a College department, are also encouraged.
+- Crick to University Attachments allow Crick researchers to undertake work in a College department.
 Members of staff interested in hosting Crick researchers in their lab should discuss this at an early stage with their Head of Department, and are welcome to discuss their plans with the Imperial Crick team.

 You can find out more about the scheme and what it’s like to work at the Crick from staff who are currently on attachment, in our short film: